Verified and Tested 05/9/15

-A Swap file is simply a small amount of space created on a servers hard drive to simulate Ram.
-In the event that the server is running low on memory it will look at the hard drive and ease the load tricking the system to think it has more memory.
-We will set up the swap file on the hard drive to increase the performance of the server just a little bit more.
+A Swap file is simply a small space created on a server hard drive to simulate Ram.
+If the server is running low on memory, it will look at the hard drive and ease the load tricking the system into thinking it has more memory.
+We will set up the swap file on the hard drive to increase the server’s performance just a little bit more.

 Begin by checking your resources to make sure we can add the file.
 When you run the following command, you will see the percentage space on your Hard drive that is currently being used.

-When creating a Swap file usually you want to add half of your existing RAM up to 4GB(If you have 1GB of actual Ram then you add a 512MB file).
-In this part I will be adding a 512MB swap file to the drive.
+When creating a Swap file, you usually want to add half of your existing RAM up to 4GB(If you have 1GB of actual Ram, you add a 512MB file).
+In this part, I will be adding a 512MB swap file to the drive.
 The way that this is calculated is by 1024 x 512MB = 524288 block size.

 sudo dd if=/dev/zero of=/swapfile bs=1024 count=524288

-Now that we have added a swap file, a Swap file area needs to be created in order to proceed.
+Now that we have added a swap file, an area needs to be created to proceed.

 sudo mkswap /swapfile

-With the Swap file created and the Swap file, area added we can go ahead and add permissions to the file so that only the owner can read and write.
+With the Swap file created and the Swap file, area added we could go ahead and add permissions to the file so that only the owner can read and write.

-Now that the swap file has the appropriate permissions we can go ahead and activate the it.
+Now that the swap file has the appropriate permissions, we can go ahead and activate it.

 sudo swapon /swapfile